thefrontside/microstates/README.md

 # Microstates

-Composable State Primitives with a GraphQL inspired API.

 Microstates is a functional runtime type system designed to ease state management in component based applications.
 It allows to declaratively compose application state from atomic state machines.

 By combining lazy execution, algebraic data types and structural sharing, we created